Kenya

 Head off to the David Sheldrick Elephant & Rhino Orphanage!

 Open from 11 AM to 12 Noon every day for all, David Sheldrick Wildlife Trust would let you meet the baby elephants and rhinos, rescued from different national parks in Kenya, and you can watch them play in the mud and slurp milk from the supersized feeding bottles.
 Most of the little calves living here have lost their mothers due to poaching and human-wildlife conflicts, and they are rescued and rehabilitated here, under great care.
-Occupying a plot within Nairobi National Park, this orphanage was set up back in 1977 by David Sheldrick and his wife, Daphne Sheldrick, and the best thing is that you can adopt a baby here, for just $50 annually!
-Well, the money goes towards feeding and sheltering the elephant whom you adopt, and there are guides who’ll tell you in details about the elephants, and you’ll be updated about your elephant over emails on a regular basis (so cool!).

-Before we had gone there to see the elephants, we had no idea about the adoption, but the moment we saw Kiasa (a 2-year-old ele, rescued from Tsavo East National Park), we knew that we are adopting her!
+Before we had gone there to see the elephants, we had no idea about the adoption, but the moment we saw Kiasa (a 2-year-old ele, rescued from Tsavo East National Park), we knew that we were adopting her!
 Yeah, now we are fostering one elephant – and we are super happy about it!

-P.S – The general entry fee is 500 Kenyan Shillings per person and it’s totally worth a visit.
+P.S. – The general entry fee is 500 Kenyan Shillings per person and it’s totally worth a visit.

 Feed the Giraffes as you get closer to them!